Flan-Tech/Flan-Litepaper/README.md

 # Introduction

 Welcome to Flan's litepaper.
-Flan is a blockchain-powered, local-first freelance platform that truly focuses on building relationships and helping freelancers & clients manage projects using smart methodologies.
+Flan is the blockchain freelancing platform for Metaverse, gaming and web3 talent.
 Here you will find useful information about the project.

 [**Rationale**](#Rationale) ![caret](https://uploads-ssl.webflow.com/6159d8259eb8a308cb0e3d5c/619320db9bbc32670ea9d3bb_caret-right.svg ':size=12x12')